uchicago-dsi/oakland-institute-ukraine/README.md

 ## Ukraine Agricultural Exports

 Large amounts of Ukraine’s arable land are controlled by a few agribusinesses.
 Oakland Institute has been tracking consolidation of agricultural land as well as land reform policy in Ukraine.
-The goal of this application is to analyze Ukrainian agricultural exports data to see the activity of some of the companies identified in Oakland Institute's report over time.
+The goal of this application is to analyze Ukrainian agricultural exports data to see the activity of some of the companies identified in Oakland Institute's report over time: [https://www.oaklandinstitute.org/war-theft-takeover-ukraine-agricultural-land](https://www.oaklandinstitute.org/war-theft-takeover-ukraine-agricultural-land)

 ### Installation